 Sygyt Software was founded in 2003 by Bodo Maass and Wolfgang Saus to explore the creation of tools that help people to become better musicians and to realize the full potential of their voice.
 “Sygyt” is the tuvan word for a specific throat singing technique that creates a very strong, high pitched overtone sound.
 The name represents the company’s origin in overtone singing.

 Originally trained in Germany as a scientist as well as a classical singer, Wolfgang Saus has gained a profound understanding of overtone singing, both as a performer and a teacher.
-His unique combination of a scientific intellect and over 20 years experience as a singer enables him to make overtones accessible to many people by explaining them in simple, intuitive terms.
+His unique combination of a scientific intellect and several decades experience as a singer enables him to make overtones accessible to many people by explaining them in simple, intuitive terms.
 Saus has become one of the leading overtone singers in Europe, and has taught hundreds of students individually and through workshops.
 He is also an expert in improving the intonation of a choir by training the singers to control their overtones, which he has refined into his new method of “Choral Phonetics”.

-Overtone Analyzer is the consequent application of his knowledge to the medium of software, which allows the visualization and exploration of voice and sound in an interactive way.
+Overtone Analyzer and VoceVista Video are the consequent application of his knowledge to the medium of software, which allows the visualization and exploration of voice and sound in an interactive way.

-Krzysztof Jaros, born in Poland, author, software developer, independent researcher, lecturer.
+Krzysztof Jaros, born in Poland, is author, software developer, independent researcher, lecturer.
 Mainly, his work is focused on soundwork and consciousness exploration.
-His research touches singing bowls, overtone singing, brain entrainment, spectral signal processing, "holographic" sound spatialization, cybernetics and modeling, practical applications of PSI.
+His research touches singing bowls, overtone singing, brainwave entrainment, and spectral signal processing.
 Over the years, he created several audio technologies, software solutions, methods and verbal programs – designed to support therapies, self-improvement and adventures in the world of altered states of awareness.
-He worked for Peter Hess Academy in Poland, and inspired by works of Robert A. Monroe - he travelled the country, giving workshops on ways of dealing with expanded perception of inner and outer reality.
+He worked for Peter Hess Academy in Poland, and inspired by works of Robert A. Monroe, he gives workshops on ways of dealing with expanded perception of inner and outer reality.
 A few years ago he fell in love with Overtone Analyzer, and now is helping to push it beyond the imaginable.